How Much Does It Cost to Rent a Storage Unit?

-Full-service storage is, as stated above, a little more pricey than self-storage.
+Full-service storage is a little more pricey than self-storage.
 However, the benefit is that full-service storage providers take care of your belongings from the beginning to the end of the process.
-Movers will pick things up from your home, sometimes even packing them for you, and then bring them back on-demand.
+Movers will pick things up from your home, sometimes even packing them for you, and then bring them back on demand.

 The caveat is that you have limited access to your belongings once they are in storage, unlike the 24/7 accessibility of self-storage.
-If you’re storing valuable items or leaving belongings in storage long-term (while you’re out of town or traveling overseas, for example) full-service storage is the most secure option available.
+Suppose you’re storing valuable items or leaving belongings in storage long-term (while you’re out of town or traveling overseas, for example).
+In that case, full-service storage is the most secure option available.